 Our results are comparable to the variants found in literature.
 The variants more prevalent in aHUS/C3G are grouped at the C-terminal SCR19-20 domains of FH (52/148), while the AMD variants grouped in the first four SCR domains of CFH (28/74) (Table S4).
-Previously, over 60% of the aHUS-associated FH mutations were reported at the C-terminus.21 Variants in this region interfere with heparin binding, binding of C3b and C3d, and result in reduced cell-surface interaction.^{30,31} The low frequency variants reported in AMD are located at the N-terminus of FH and decrease cofactor activity for the FI-mediated cleavage of C3b.^{12,22}
+Previously, over 60% of the aHUS-associated FH mutations were reported at the C-terminus.
+Variants in this region interfere with heparin binding, binding of C3b and C3d, and result in reduced cell-surface interaction.
+The low frequency variants reported in AMD are located at the N-terminus of FH and decrease cofactor activity for the FI-mediated cleavage of C3b.

-The C-terminus of FH is a hotspot for genetic variants in renal diseases, but not AMD, and is essential in endothelial binding of FH.32 Interestingly, the retinal Bruch's membrane differs from the renal glomerular basement membrane in GAG binding sites.33 It is hypothesized that not FH but Factor H Like 1 (FHL1), the short form of FH (SCR1-7), is involved in the pathogenesis of AMD.
-FHL-1 has the same regulatory functions as FH, but due to its size only this FH form can diffuse into the Bruch's membrane and drusen in the eye.^{34,35} This may explain why the genetic alterations at the C-terminus of FH, which is not present in FHL-1, are less prevalent in AMD than in renal disease.
-Consistently, the SCR19-20 region of FH localizes to GAGs in the glomeruli.33
+The C-terminus of FH is a hotspot for genetic variants in renal diseases, but not AMD, and is essential in endothelial binding of FH.
+Interestingly, the retinal Bruch's membrane differs from the renal glomerular basement membrane in GAG binding sites.
+It is hypothesized that not FH but Factor H Like 1 (FHL1), the short form of FH (SCR1-7), is involved in the pathogenesis of AMD.
+FHL-1 has the same regulatory functions as FH, but due to its size only this FH form can diffuse into the Bruch's membrane and drusen in the eye.
+This may explain why the genetic alterations at the C-terminus of FH, which is not present in FHL-1, are less prevalent in AMD than in renal disease.
+Consistently, the SCR19-20 region of FH localizes to GAGs in the glomeruli.

 Figure 2: Location of protein domains containing a higher percentage of alleles in aHUS/C3G or AMD on the structure of the C3b-FH-FI complex.
 Three-dimensional structure of C3b (gray) in complex with FI (cyan) and FH construct (purple) containing FH SCR1-4 and SCR19-20.
 Surfaces of fragments of C3b (233-348), FI (119-188, 340-570) and FH (166-193, 1169-1215) carrying missense changes in domains, which contain a significantly higher percentage of alleles in aHUS/C3G or AMD, are shown in red.
-The figure is generated based on the PDB 5032 27, using YASARA Version 17.8.15.29.
+The figure is generated based on the PDB 5032 , using YASARA Version 17.8.15..

 Figure 3: Localization of altered residues on the interface of C3b, FH and FI in proteins domains containing a higher percentage of alleles in aHUS/C3G or AMD.
 Fragments of the three dimensional structure of C3b (gray), FI (cyan) and FH construct (purple) are shown.
 The residues altered in the SCR3 domain of FH (A and B) and the SP domain of FI (C and D) are shown.
 Residues that were found mutated in AMD only (yellow), aHUS/C3G (red) or both phenotypes (orange) are indicated, as well as amino acids of interacting partners that are in close proximity of the mutated residues (A, B, C).
 Important structural elements of FI are indicated in green: the charged loop 435-448 (C); the activation loop 548-553 and the catalytic triad (H380, D429, S525) (D).
-The figure is generated based on the PDB 5032 27, using YASARA Version 17.8.15.29 is associated with disease risk for aHUS with moderate effect on cofactor function 36.
-CFH p.Asn1050Tyr, in SCR18, is a polymorphism reported various times in aHUS without functional analyses.37-39 No information is available on CFH p.Gln1143Glu and its association with aHUS/C3G.
-The protective mechanisms of these variants in AMD remain to be elucidated.
+The figure is generated based on the PDB 5032 , using YASARA Version 17.8.15.